unm-digital-futures/digital-history-review/docs/essays/parq-central-hotel.md

   src="images/TBImage10.png"
 %}

 Parq Central hotel is conveniently located next to the freeway for fast travel, Highland's Park for a relaxing afternoon walk, and has many local businesses close by.
-[The Albuquerque Press Club](http://www.abqpressclub.com) is less than a five minute walk away where membership allows you to have ownership of the club, discounts on drinks, and use of the club for private or public social gatherings[^Alb-press-club].
+[The Albuquerque Press Club](http://www.abqpressclub.com) is less than a five minute walk away where membership allows you to have ownership of the club, discounts on drinks, and use of the club for private or public social gatherings[^Alb-press-club].The [66 Diner](https://66diner.com) is reminiscent of a 50's diner and close by for a good old fasion meal or a blend of New Mexico's signature [Hatch green chile](https://www.hatch-green-chile.com) with your breakfast.
+Parq Central hotel is located between downtown Albuquerque (Albuquerque's nightlife/entertainment) and the historic [Route 66](https://www.visitalbuquerque.org/about-abq/route-66/history/), now known as Central Avenue, best known for it's .

+{% include aside.html
+  class="pullquote"
+  text="Parq Central hotel is located between downtown Albuquerque and the historic Route 66 highway, where the birth of Albuquerque's expansion began."
+  %}

 ## Cultural Memory and Space